Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Near Optimality of Control Policies Designed for Discrete-time Models via Sampling

 which is equivalent to (\ref{DTmodelCTConDecCoup1}).
 This makes the measurements to be just function of the local states and independent of the actions\,.
 Then, as in the partially observable case, the Lusin's theorem and piece-wise constant interpolation of the measurements, enable us to consider discrete-time model with discrete-time measurements\,.

 The cost can be written as, with $N_h = \frac{T}{h}$,

 with

-With $n=\frac{1}{h}$, the above define a discrete-time MDP with transition kernel ${\cal T}_n$ and cost function $\tilde{c}_n$.
+With $n=\frac{1}{h}$, the above define a discrete-time MDP.
 For this decentralized model with coupled dynamics and local state, following steps as in the proof of Theorem~\ref{TNearOptimFull}, we obtain the following near- optimality result\,. \begin{theorem} Suppose that Assumptions \hyperlink{D1}{{$\hat{(D1)}$}}, \hyperlink{D2}{{$\hat{(D2)}$}} and \hyperlink{D3}{{$\hat{(D3)}$}} hold.
-Then, the optimal value of the discrete-time model (\ref{discreteDecenModel2}) convergences to the optimal value of the original continuous-time model.
-Moreover, for every $\epsilon > 0$, there exists $h > 0$ so that the solution of the discrete-time approximation gives a policy which is near optimal for the original continuous-time model. \end{theorem}
+Then \begin{itemize} \item[(i)] The optimal value of the discrete-time model (\ref{DTmodCTContApA}) convergences to the optimal value of the original continuous-time model. \item[(ii)] For every $\epsilon > 0$, there exists $h > 0$ so that the solution of the discrete-time approximation gives a policy which is near optimal for the original continuous-time model. \end{itemize} \end{theorem}